Cost of Treatment and Ways to Pay

 Retreatment Policy

-We will retreat most cases at no additional charge*within 12 months of the original treatment date if the hyperthyroid state is not resolved with the initial treatment.
+We will retreat most cases at no additional charge* within 12 months of the original treatment date if the hyperthyroid state is not resolved with the initial treatment.

 To be eligible for this "no additional charge" option, you MUST have had the required 1 and 3 month rechecks after I-131 therapy has been completed.
 These visits (exam and lab work) should be completed within the prescribed 3 month post-treatment period.
-Should unforseen circumstances arise during that 3 month time period, an additional 3 months grace period will be allowed.
-If the 2 follow-up rechecks have not been successfully completed within 6 months of I131 treatment, any cat who then appears to require a second I131 treatment will NOT QUALIFY FOR THE NO ADDITIONAL COST OPTION but will be considered a recurrence and there will be a fee equaling 50% of the original treatment fee.
+Should unforeseen circumstances arise during that 3 month time period, an additional 3 months grace period will be allowed.
+If the 2 follow-up rechecks have not been successfully completed within 6 months of I-131 treatment, any cat who then appears to require a second I-131 treatment will NOT QUALIFY FOR THE 'NO ADDITIONAL COST' OPTION and will be considered a recurrence to be treated at full cost.

 Testimonials

-Pox's Story Does it make sense to treat hyperthyroid in a fourteen-year-old, mostly outdoor cat?
+Patrick and RioPox's Story Does it make sense to treat hyperthyroid in a fourteen-year-old, mostly outdoor cat?
 That’s what we were asking ourselves in the summer of 2013.
 Pox let me know his opinion by following me... read more

 PoxSeattle, WA